-The new NatureTek products look surprisingly like solid hardwood with details like longer, wider boards and the GenuEdge technology.
-It still incorporates the old Uniclic technology, while embracing these improvements.
+The new NatureTek products look surprisingly like solid hardwood with details like longer, wider boards and GenuEdge technology.
+It still incorporates the old Uniclic technology while embracing newer improvements.

-And if the new NatureTek line lives up to Quick-Step’s durability claims, these U.S.-made products should make a big impression in the laminate floor market.
+And if the new NatureTek line lives up to Quick-Step’s durability claims, these American-made products should make a big impression in the laminate floor market.

 In particular, NatureTek Plus is very interesting.
 A water- and pet-proof laminate that does not need to be babied in the bathroom or kitchen is a welcome addition to flooring options for these spaces.
 Plus, the cost for NatureTek Plus is competitive with other laminate floors, meaning it costs less than solid hardwood.

 Also, it is not an exaggeration to state the NatureTek Plus lifetime warranty that covers water and pet damage is a game changer in laminate flooring.
-This product is still new to the market, so we have yet to see the actual long-term performance.
-It will be interesting to see how time bears out, or disproves, this new technology from Quick-Step, and if their bold warranty is over-hyped or real.
+This product is still new to the market, so we have yet to see actual long-term performance.
+It will be interesting to see how time supports or disproves this new technology from Quick-Step, and whether the company’s bold warranty is over-hyped or real.

 We hope you learned a lot in our Quick-Step laminate review.
 Have you used Quick-Step laminate flooring before?
 What was your experience?
 Let us know by leaving a comment below.
 We are always excited to learn more from our readers.